TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Remember to not send goodbye for when the servers are automatically updating

 - bomb_defusal -> bomb_defusal

 - Apparently, clipboard prevents connection to any server...